 Welcome to Brave Travels!

 “Wow,” messaged Ruochen, a former student who had just seen my blog.
 “There’s a lot of content!”
 It’s true.
-When I wrote this post, on December 2, 2021, the third anniversary of my first post, it was my 120th.
+As I write this post, on December 2, 2021, the third anniversary of my first post, it is my 120th.
 I started my blog as writing practice, and it was supposed to be a travelogue for … Continue reading Welcome to Brave Travels!

 Barbados Paddle Board Adventures